-MED 508 Practicum Level 2 (1)
+Practicum Level 2 Total Credit Hours: (1)

-This 30 hour classroom-based field experience that connects the theory learned in coursework with practical application.
+This 30-hour classroom-based field experience connects the theory learned in coursework with practical application.
 A one-hour bimonthly seminar provides time for students to discuss what they are learning.
 Students enroll in the course concurrently with elementary methods courses and/or secondary reading courses.

-MED 511 Methods of Teaching Math (2)
+MED 511 Methods of Teaching Math Total Credit Hours: (2)